alexfoxy/lax.js/README.md

 * Impliment a tween for scroll wheels to remove dependancy on smoothscroll
 * Better error reporting
 * Add "momentum" as option for anchor & presets
+* Move presets to lax-presets.js to reduce base library size